5Hongjian/animal-classification/README.md

     All train process details is put in logs dir.

-2. val model
+2. eval model

-    run `val.py` to val model.
+    run `eval.py` to val model.
 You can change the model by changing `model_name`, select from "resnet/cnn/vgg".

     The Accuracy result is below:
     ```c